elkrem/koyn-sync/README.md

 ## Overview

-koyn-sync is a java command line tool that downloads and verifies Bitcoin blockchain headers and save them to a binary file.
+koyn-sync is a java command line tool that downloads and verifies Bitcoin blockchain headers and save them locally to a binary file.

+It supports syncing and verification resumption starting from the last downloaded header on subsequent runs.
+(This can be useful when updating previously synced headers with only the remaining ones.)

-It can be used to preload Bitcoin blockchain headers to a microSD before using it with [Koyn Arduino Library](https://github.com/elkrem/koyn).
+This tool can be used to preload Bitcoin blockchain headers to a microSD before using it with [Koyn Arduino Library](https://github.com/elkrem/koyn).

 ## Download